University of Toronto Students' Union

-The University of Toronto Students' Union (UTSU), legally named the Students' Administrative Council of the University of Toronto, Inc., serves as the elected representative body for full-time undergraduate students at the University of Toronto's St. George campus.
-It holds the distinction of being the second-largest student union in Canada and the third-largest in North America.
+Students' Administrative Council of the University of Toronto, Inc., operating as the University of Toronto Students' Union (UTSU, formerly SAC), is the elected representative body for full-time undergraduate students at the University of Toronto's St. George campus.

+The UTSU is one of the five primary students' unions at the University of Toronto and maintains a partnership with the other four: the University of Toronto Mississauga Students' Union, Scarborough Campus Students' Union, Association of Part-time Undergraduate Students at the University of Toronto, and University of Toronto Graduate Students' Union.
+It is also affiliated with the Undergraduates of Canadian Research Intensive Universities (UCRU) and the Canadian Federation of Students (CFS) as local 98.

 History

-The student government at the University of Toronto has undergone several transformations throughout its history.
+Student government at the University of Toronto has undergone several transformations throughout the university's history.
 It originated as the University of Toronto Union in 1901 and later became the Parliament of the Undergraduates in 1907.
 However, low attendance from elected members, particularly from the medical school, led to the executive assuming more responsibilities over time.
 In 1913, the Parliament was replaced by the Students' Administrative Council, initially composed of male students.
 In 1916, the Women's Students' Administrative Council was established, and in 1919, the two councils merged to form a Joint Executive.
 In 1931, the separate councils were abolished, and the Joint Executive became the primary governing body.
 The name was later simplified to "Students' Administrative Council" in 1935–1936.
 On November 16, 2006, a general meeting of University of Toronto students resulted in a name change to the University of Toronto Students' Union.

 The UTSU's authority and responsibilities were defined by Section 34 of the University of Toronto Act, 1947, until 1971.
 Initially, the offices of the Students' Administrative Council were located in Hart House.
 They later moved to the Louis B. Stewart Observatory at the heart of Hart House Circle, adjacent to the Hart House building.
-Currently, the UTSU's offices are situated at the Student Commons, located at 230 College Street.
-The Student Commons, which opened in 2021.
+Currently, the UTSU's offices are situated in Student Commons, a building located at 230 College Street which opened in 2021.